 Many electric cooperatives are distribution cooperatives that deliver (retail) electricity to consumers.
 Distribution cooperatives are often involved in community economic development projects, such as improvement in health care and educational facilities, and creation of jobs and small business incentives.

 Electric cooperatives serve 42 million people in 47 states.

-Learn more about our directors and which boards they serve on on the Boards of Directors page.
+Learn more about our directors on the Boards of Directors page.